 If you are working for an employer, the recommender may discuss your career development plan within the company, anticipated future roles/positions, and why you are targeted for those positions.
 (As noted above, these must be consistent with your own stated goals!)
 You should be shown to be a high-performing, high-impact contributor who stands out from your accomplished peers.

-If you are an entrepreneur, you may have some special challenges, since you don’t have supervisors or superiors.
+If you are an entrepreneur, you obviously won’t have supervisors or superiors.
 Depending on your business, you may use company peers, business partners, customers, and those of similar relationships as your recommenders.
-I have even seen some of my entrepreneur clients (who were accepted at top EMBA programs) use immediate subordinates – while this wouldn’t be my ideal approach, it can work if done credibly – that mean not just that the recommender is credible but that the applicant presents a candidacy that conveys credibility and integrity.
+I have even seen some of my entrepreneur clients (who were accepted at top EMBA programs) use immediate subordinates – while this wouldn’t be my ideal approach, it can work if done credibly – that means not just that the recommender is credible but that the applicant presents a candidacy that conveys credibility and integrity.